Overview and guidelines relating to trustee professional conduct proceedings

-- gathers and assesses evidence in relation to the allegations against the trustee (fact-finding)
+- gathers and assesses evidence in relation to the allegations against the trustee (fact-finding);

-The draft report will be considered at an investigation review committee meeting chaired by the Deputy Superintendent, in order to validate findings and identify possible terms for resolution of the matter.
+The draft report will be considered at an investigation review committee meeting chaired by the Deputy Superintendent, to validate findings and identify possible terms for resolution of the matter.
 The Deputy Superintendent may decide to forego this meeting when it is warranted by circumstances.

-At various stages during the investigative process, the investigator will communicate with the trustee in an effort to resolve the matter under investigation in a mutually agreeable manner.
+At various stages during the investigative process, the investigator will communicate with the LIT in an effort to resolve the matter under investigation in a mutually agreeable manner.
 The occasions for resolution may include, but are not limited to:

-- the inception of the investigation
+- the inception of the investigation;

 - the conclusion of fact-finding; or

-- after review of a draft professional conduct report
+- after review of a draft professional conduct report.

 If it is possible to reach an agreement that may bring the matter or elements of it to a close, the proposed agreement will be forwarded to the Superintendent for consideration.